Professor Jacob Blakesley

-- Position: Associate Professor in Comparative Literature and Literary Translation; Co-Director, Leeds Centre for Dante Studies
+- Position: Professor in Comparative Literature and Literary Translation; Co-Director, Leeds Centre for Dante Studies

 - Areas of expertise: Comparative Literature; Poetry Translation and Literary Translation; Sociology of Literature and Translation; Digital Humanities (Wikipedia); Modern Italian literature; Reception of Dante